-A second method is to mix up a gallon of water to which four tablespoons of lemon-scented dishwashing detergent has been added.
+A second method is to mix up a gallon of water and add four tablespoons of lemon-scented dishwashing detergent.
 Pour the mixture onto a small area at the edge of the yellow grass.
 Lay an old white towel over the spot and wait fifteen minutes.
 Chinch bugs, if present, will climb out of the grass and attach themselves to the towel in order to escape the soap.

 Another, less labor-intensive option is to use a Dust Buster or hand-held vacuum cleaner to suck up chinch bugs near damaged areas.
 Remove the filter, dump the contents on a piece of white paper, and look for nymphs and adults.
 (I use a sock on the tube of my shop vacuum.)

 There is a definite correlation between heavy fertilization and chinch bug damage.
 Plan to fertilize the lawn only in April and June.
 Apply iron sulfate in July to maintain green color without fertilizing.

 If you discover chinch bugs apply lawn insecticide (click for sources).
 Keep in mind that there could be other causes of yellow spots in St. Augustine grass.